rug19/NFT-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1][https://www.example.com](https://fedmentor.dev/) - Thi is helped me a lot with my HTML structure.
+- [fedmentor](https://fedmentor.dev/) - Thi is helped me a lot with my HTML structure.
-- [Example resource 2]([https://www.example.com](https://www.w3schools.com/) - This is an amazing website about programming.
+- [w3school](https://www.w3schools.com/) - This is an amazing website about programming.
 I'd recommend it to anyone that started to learn to program and need to research things during the process of learning.

 ## Author